flyteorg/flyte/docs/introduction/flyte_fundamentals/optimizing_tasks.md

 # Optimizing Tasks

-There are many ways to optimize your tasks and workflows in Flyte, and this guide will take you through just some the common methods for doing so.
+There are many ways to optimize your tasks and workflows in Flyte, and this guide will take you through some the common methods for doing so.

 ## Caching